How to Change Your House Name in the UK

 Make sure to provide your contact details, usually an email and phone number is required.

-Many councils charge a small fee for processing a house name change, typically around £20 to £50.
-Check with your local authority regarding the fee amount.
+Most councils charge a small administrative fee for processing house name changes.
+This is typically around £30 to £70, though it may vary depending on your council.
+Contact your local authority to confirm the exact amount.

 Wait for Confirmation